azorya/KafkaNotes/cmak.md

 ## CMAK (former KafkaManager) Notes.

-[CMAK](https://github.com/yahoo/CMAK) (former KafkaManager) is a useful tool to help with some kafka realted tasks like managing topics, browsing and monitoring.
-It is build and installed on the _kafkaqamini1_ box.
+[CMAK](https://github.com/yahoo/CMAK) (former KafkaManager) is a useful tool for many kafka-realted tasks such as managing topics, browsing, and monitoring.
+As of now, CMAK is built and installed on the _kafkaqamini1_ server.

-To get it "from scratch" our steps are:
+Setting CMAK up "from scratch" involves the following steps:

 1.  [get CMAK](#cmak_flink_one)
 2.  [build it](#cmak_flink_two)